ETECH-Co/welcomeApp/README.md

 # welcomeApp
-this is to test jenkins shared library
+this is to test jenkins shared library using the welcomeApp